 CONCLUSIONS AND CLINICAL RELEVANCE Location and reversibility of ground-glass opacities may help clinicians distinguish whether they are attributable to atelectasis or a result of pathological changes.
 Dogs should be positioned in sternal recumbency to minimize the occurrence of ground-glass opacities, particularly when several procedures are performed before CT, which increases the time that a dog will remain in the same position.

-ANIMALS 4 healthy purpose-bred adult male Beagles.
+ANIMALS 10 healthy adult Beagles.

 OBJECTIVE To investigate the effects of respiratory phase, body position, beam center location, and gastric distention on radiographic assessment of liver size in dogs.

 PROCEDURES Liver length and the ratio of liver length to T11 length were determined on lateral radiographic views obtained with various techniques.
 Images were acquired at maximal expiration or maximal inspiration, with dogs in right or left recumbency, with the beam centered on the caudal border of the scapula or the 13th rib, and after food was withheld or with gastric distention.
 Effects on organs adjacent to the liver were assessed with CT.
 Changes of the thoracic cavity during the respiratory cycle were investigated with fluoroscopy.

 RESULTS Liver length was significantly greater on radiographs obtained at maximal expiration than at maximal inspiration, but there was no increase in the ratio of liver length to T11 length.
 Body position, beam center location, and gastric distention did not significantly affect liver size.
 For CT, location of the spleen and stomach and location or size of the liver did not change markedly between right and left recumbency.
 Fluoroscopy revealed that thoracic width was less at maximal expiration than maximal inspiration.